IzharSalvanaSyed/Raspberry-Pi-OpenPLC-with-Modbus/README.md

 Radio Modbus Master Simulator is also very straightforward and does not require an installation as it runs as a portable program.
 The download link can be found here.
 [Modbus Master Simulator - free software utility for testing Modbus slave devices (dxp.pl)](https://en.radzio.dxp.pl/modbus-master-simulator/)

+## Breadboarding <a name="breadboard">
+Now that we have all the necessary software, it is time to connect everything to the breadboard and create our switch to turn an LED on and Off.